by Shena Kitt, InVEST Program Coordinator and Cynthia Rubenstein, MS, LMHC, CCR Specialist Florida Coalition Against Domestic Violence

-InVEST began in Jacksonville, Florida, as a partnership between the local certified domestic violence center, Hubbard House, Jacksonville Sheriff?s Office and the City of Jacksonville.
+InVEST began in Jacksonville, Florida, as a partnership between the local certified domestic violence center, Hubbard House, Jacksonville Sheriff's Office, and the City of Jacksonville.
 Between 2006 and 2009, the Florida Coalition Against Domestic Violence and the Office of the Attorney General identified 11 Florida counties with the highest rates of domestic violence homicide to provide funding for the expansion of InVEST in those communities.
-Since that time, InVEST partnerships have implemented batterer accountability measures and provided enhanced advocacy for more than 3,000 survivors per year who are identified at high risk of being murdered by their intimate partner.
-Since the program?s inception, there have not been any homicides of InVEST participants.
-This is particularly notable since InVEST participants enter the program based on their experience of evidence-based, high risk behaviors perpetrated against them by their partner or ex-partner.
+Since that time, InVEST partnerships have implemented batterer accountability measures and provided enhanced advocacy for more than 3,000 survivors per year who are identified as a high risk of being murdered by their intimate partner.
+Since the program's inception, there have not been any homicides of InVEST participants.
+This is particularly notable since InVEST participants enter the program based on their experience of evidence-based, high-risk behaviors perpetrated against them by their partner or ex-partner.

 Despite programs such as InVEST, domestic violence homicides continue to occur in alarming numbers in Florida.
 The Annual Uniform Crime Report (UCR) statistics released in May 2018 by the Florida Department of Law Enforcement (FDLE) reflected a 9.5 percent decrease in domestic violence murders in 2017 from the previous year.
 However, domestic violence manslaughter deaths increased by 28.6 percent during the same time period.
 There were a total of 180 domestic violence-related homicides in Florida in 2017.1

 It is essential that communities engaged in the work to end domestic violence are familiar with batterer behaviors that have been identified as high-risk indicators for the escalation of violence and lethality.
 Examples of these indicators include:2